 Thinking about extending your home to make more space?
 Making the most of your existing property can make a lot more financial sense than selling up and moving on.
 And you can still add significant value, even in the current climate – if you choose the right project.

-There are worthwhile improvements you can make to your house for a lot less than £20,000, of course, but if you can raise a budget in this range, you could convert a modest loft, convert a single garage into a living room or add a small extension or conservatory.
+There are worthwhile improvements you can make to your house for a lot less than £20,000, of course, but if you can raise a budget in this range, you could convert a modest loft, convert a single garage into a living room or add a small extension or conservatory, even build a garden room.
 So, what are the options open to you in your budget range?